imse440/imse440.github.io/syllabus/syllabus.md

 The final grades may be curved as necessary.

-Requests for improving grades based on individual needs will *never* be considered.
+Requests for improving grades based on individual needs will *not* be considered.

 <h2 id="honor-code">Honor code</h2>